Nigh7Sh4de/roundaway/README.md

   </tr>
   <tr>
     <td>errors</td>
     <td>Array of strings containing the different errors that occured.
-Sometimes present on <code>SUCCESS</code> responses as well when performing an action on a collection and some documents documents succeeded while others did not</td>
+Sometimes present on <code>SUCCESS</code> responses as well when performing an action on a collection and some documents succeeded while others did not</td>
   </tr>
   <tr>
     <td>data</td>